lemerv/Salesforce-Kanban-Explorer/docs/admin-guide.md

 1. Go to **Setup → Lightning App Builder**
 2. Create a new page or edit an existing one
-3. Check that "Kanban Explorer" appears in the components list under "Custom Components"
+3. Check that "LRES Kanban Explorer" appears in the components list under "Custom Components"

 ## Basic Page Setup <!-- omit from toc -->